In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 That’s why we recommend this printing method to someone who already has a small, established custom apparel business.

 Sublimation is also ideal for businesses that make shirts that people will wear for a long time and can hold up longer.
-The end product with sublimation will always be a higher quality than heat transfer.
+The end product with sublimation will always be of higher quality than heat transfer.

 Heat transfer shirts will still hold, but if you mostly do shirts that people won’t wear as much, such as event tees, then you don’t need to invest in the higher quality.